indicatesvoid/Arduino-Makefile/README.md

 The libraries inside user folder will take precedence over libraries present in Arduino core folder.

 The makefile can autodetect the libraries that are included from your sketch and can include them automatically.
 But it can't detect libraries that are included from other libraries. (see [issue #93](https://github.com/sudar/Arduino-Makefile/issues/93))

+You can also set a user-defined path to other source files/libraries by setting the USER_LIB_PATH variable inside the child makefile:

+`USER_LIB_PATH = libs`

+This will crawl through the defined directory as well as all of its subdirectories, for example

+`libs/Library01.h`
+and
+`libs/morelibs/Libary02.h`

+Will both be compiled and linked.

 ## avrdude